Dominique Chicken Hatching Eggs for Sale 2022

 in "The New Yorker", April 14, 2003, p.
 64.

-Shopping Cart: You can pay with PayPal online using our shopping cart.
+Shopping Cart: You can pay with PayPal online using my shopping cart.

 All products have buttons you can click to order this way.
 You do not have

 to have a PayPal account to pay with your credit or debit card.

-Money Request by Email: We send a PayPal Money Request by email.
+Money Request by Email: I send a PayPal Money Request by email.
 You

 pay online.
 Or you can send a PayPal payment from your PayPal account to